FARBODxME/FARBODxME/README.md

 - 🚀 Bug Hunter | Security Researcher | Cyber Explorer

-- 💡 "No system is safe." 💀
+- ⛔ "No system is safe" ⛔

 - 📌 On a journey to uncover the unknown and push the limits